-This course explores current methods for collecting, organizing, synthesizing, analyzing, and reporting data derived from sources at the classroom, school, and district level.
-Emphasis will be placed on methods of disaggregating data and the application of basic descriptive and inferential statistics.
+This course explores current methods for collecting, organizing, synthesizing, analyzing, and reporting qualitative data derived from sources at the classroom, school, and district level.
 Candidates will use data for decision-making purposes to plan for a data driven framework for learning communities.
 The candidate will investigate instructional strategies needed to close the achievement gap for diverse populations in the United States.
 International assessments will also be analyzed and critically reviewed.